Early Head Start

 Purpose: The purpose of Early Head Start programming is to promote healthy prenatal outcomes for pregnant women including follow-up, enhance the development of very young children (infants and toddlers), and promote healthy family functioning.

 Programming: Programming is offered for many Early Head Start programs in a child’s own home through weekly home visits that support the child’s development and family’s own goals.
 Other Early Head Start programs are located in centers which provide part day or full day programming for children.
-Each grantee operates based on the grant awarded by the Administration for Children and Families Regional Office which, for Iowa, is located in Kansas City.
+Each recipient operates based on the grant awarded by the Administration for Children and Families Regional Office which, for Iowa, is located in Kansas City.

 Families: Families are valued by Head Start as the first and most important teacher for their child.
 Programs build relationships with families that support positive parent-child relationships, family well-being, and connections to peers and community.
 Additionally, Head Start services are designed to be responsive to each child and family's ethnic, cultural and linguistic background.
 Parents can participate in leadership roles, including families having a say in program operations.

 Accessibility: Early Head Start is accessible at no cost to low income families with children ages birth until the child turns 3 years old and ready to transition into Head Start or another preschool program.
 Families and children experiencing homelessness, and children in the foster care system are also eligible as well as children with disabilities and special needs.
-Specific eligibility criteria are determined by grantees.
+Specific eligibility criteria are determined by recipients.

-Funding: Head Start grantees are federally funded and locally operated which means funding goes directly from the Office of Head Start to programs.
+Funding: Head Start recipients are federally funded and locally operated which means funding goes directly from the Office of Head Start to programs.
 Programs like Head Start, Early Head Start support the development of the whole child through comprehensive services and parent involvement.
 Comprehensive services are provided in such areas as Education, Health and Nutrition, Family and Social Services.

 History: Early Head Start started in 1995.
 Programming was established to serve children from birth to age three, in an effort to capitalize on research evidence that showed that the first three years are critical to children's long-term development.
 Head Start originally started in 1965 as a summer program designed to break the cycle of poverty by providing preschool to children of low-income families with a comprehensive program to meet their emotional, social, health, nutritional and psychological needs.
 The Head Start program was expanded in 1981 when Congress passed the Head Start Act.
 Early Head Start was added in 1995 and both programs were reauthorized in December 2007.